Eccentricity (mathematics): Definitions

 The linear eccentricity of an ellipse or hyperbola, denoted c (or sometimes f or e), is the distance between its center and either of its two foci.
 The eccentricity can be defined as the ratio of the linear eccentricity to the semimajor axis a: that is, $e = \frac{c}{a}$ (lacking a center, the linear eccentricity for parabolas is not defined).
-It is worth to note that a parabola can be treated as an ellipse or a hyperbola, but with one focal point at infinity.
+A parabola can be treated as a limiting case of an ellipse or a hyperbola with one focal point at infinity.

 Alternative names

 The eccentricity is sometimes called the first eccentricity to distinguish it from the second eccentricity and third eccentricity defined for ellipses (see below).
 The eccentricity is also sometimes called the numerical eccentricity.

 In the case of ellipses and hyperbolas the linear eccentricity is sometimes called the half-focal separation.

 Notation

 Three notational conventions are in common use: